jocekav/computationalMusicology/README.md

 To investigate the structural similarities of the Chinese and German songs, we extracted the length of each phrase in each song.
 Phrase length is defined as the number of notes in between two breath points, where rests do not count as notes.
 Phrase length was calculated by extracting and iterating through each song’s Humdrum spine.
 The beginning and end of phrases were marked by “{“ and “}” in the .krn files.
 #### Contour
 Contour was the most difficult melodic feature to define.
 We deliberated between using intervallic distances or maximum and minimum note placements.
 Ultimately, we defined contour as the shape of a phrase as determined by the position of the highest and lowest note in the phrase, along with the pitch of the first and last note of the phrase.
 We developed 7 different contour categories: flat, ascending (“/”), descending (“\”), V-shaped (“V”), arch (“/\”), N-shaped (“N”), and reverse N (“\/\”).
 To collect the contour types, we extracted the Humdrum spines with the notes listed as their frequency values, and we iterated through the phrases.
 Following the logic outlined below, we categorized each phrase as a contour type.
-For the contour assignment algorithm, a midpoint frequency was calculated for each phrase by finding the average between the highest and lowest frequency.
+For the contour assignment algorithm, a midpoint frequency was calculated for each phrase by finding the average between the highest and lowest frequency. <br>
+##### Flat:
-Flat: The frequencies of the highest and lowest notes are equal.
-Ascending:
+The frequencies of the highest and lowest notes are equal. <br>
+##### Ascending: <br>
-1) The lowest note is the first note and the highest note is the last note
+- The lowest note is the first note and the highest note is the last note
-2) The first note’s frequency is lower than the midpoint frequency, the lowest note appears before the highest note, and the last note is higher than the midpoint
+- The first note’s frequency is lower than the midpoint frequency, the lowest note appears before the highest note, and the last note is higher than the midpoint <br>
-Descending:
+##### Descending: <br>
-1) The highest note is the first note and the lowest note is the last note
+- The highest note is the first note and the lowest note is the last note
-2) The first note’s frequency is higher than the midpoint frequency, the highest note appears before the lowest note, and the last note is lower than the midpoint
+- The first note’s frequency is higher than the midpoint frequency, the highest note appears before the lowest note, and the last note is lower than the midpoint <br>
+##### V-Shaped:
-V-Shaped: The first and last note is higher than the midpoint frequency, so the lowest note is somewhere in the middle.
+The first and last note is higher than the midpoint frequency, so the lowest note is somewhere in the middle. <br>
+##### Arch:
-Arch: The first and last note is lower than the midpoint frequency, so the highest note is somewhere in the middle.
+The first and last note is lower than the midpoint frequency, so thehighest note is somewhere in the middle. <br>
+##### N-Shaped:
-N-Shaped: Multiple non-consecutive lowest and highest notes are found in the phrase, the first note’s frequency is lower than the midpoint, and the last note’s frequency is higher than the midpoint
+Multiple non-consecutive lowest and highest notes are found in the phrase, the first note’s frequency is lower than the midpoint, and the last note’s frequency is higher than the midpoint <br>
+##### Reverse N:
-Reverse N: Multiple non-consecutive lowest and highest notes are found in the phrase, the first note’s frequency is higher than the midpoint, and the last note’s frequency is lower than the midpoint
+Multiple non-consecutive lowest and highest notes are found in the phrase, the first note’s frequency is higher than the midpoint, and the last note’s frequency is lower than the midpoint <br>